-It's nearly impossible to avoid aspergillus entirely, but if you've had a transplant or are undergoing chemotherapy, try to stay away from the most obvious sources of mold, such as construction sites, compost piles and stored grain.
-If you have a weakened immune system, your doctor may advise you to wear a face mask to avoid being exposed to infectious agents.
+It's nearly impossible to avoid exposure to aspergillus, but if you have had a transplant or are undergoing chemotherapy, try to stay away from the most obvious sources of mold, such as construction sites, compost piles and stored grain.
+If you have a weakened immune system, your doctor may advise you to wear a face mask to avoid being exposed to airborne infectious agents.

 - Treatment of aspergillosis.
 Arlington, Va.: Infectious Diseases Society of America.
 Clinical Infectious Diseases.
 2008;46:327.